CoderJamie/send2kindle/README.md

 send2kindle
 ===========

-A simple command line script to send ebooks, PDFs and other Kindle-friendly documents to a Kindle account.
+A simple Python command line script to send ebooks, PDFs and other Kindle-friendly documents to a Kindle account.

 # Configuration